-The SVM algorithm is based on distributed batch data processing.
-For batch processing, the bulk synchronous parallel model (BSP) has been used with great success for decades.
+Our distributed SVM algorithm is based on distributed batch processing.
+For distributed batch processing, the bulk synchronous parallel model (BSP) has been used with great success for decades.
 BSP models are widely designed with various MPI implementations.
 This application development process is mostly focused on program execution design using threads, MPI processes and MPI collectives.
 In referring to the dataflow model, the programming logic is written by just considering the flow of the data in different segments of the data pipeline.
 This programming logic is bounded towards data loading, data partition, data transformation and data analytics.
 When it is compared to conventional HPC implementations, programming logic is much simpler in the dataflow model.
 When considering both HPC and dataflow models, understanding the overheads involved with big data processing allows one to design efficient and effective systems.
 Most of these BSP models are associated with C++ or Fortran programming interfaces.
 But there are some extensions developed to support Java virtual machine (JVM)-oriented languages as well.
 In fashioning scalable application development strategies, focusing on efficient programmable interfaces or languages is essential.

-Modern-day big data systems deal mainly with JVM-based programming languages due to the efficient programmable interface provided with these languages.
-In addition, dataflow modelling frameworks offer an efficient programming interface with rich APIs.
-Understanding the strengths of both systems can lead to efficient machine learning algorithms.
+Modern-day big data systems deal mainly with JVM-based programming languages due to the efficient programmable interface provided.
+Also, dataflow modelling frameworks offer an efficient programming interface with rich APIs.
+Understanding the strengths of both systems helps to design efficient machine learning algorithms.

-The best approach in designing scalable machine learning algorithms is to make use of the advantages of both HPC and dataflow models.
-Twister2 is one such framework created by unifying strong attributes from each model.
+Another focus in our paper is to evaluate the overlap of HPC and big data programming models in implementing an efficient distributed SVM implementation.
+Twister2 is one such framework created by unifying strong attributes from each programming models.
 In Twister2, there are two methods of writing programs.
-The first uses the dataflow programming model and writes conventional dataflow programs like with similar state-of-the-art dataflow systems.
-The other methodology is to use a BSP-oriented programming model supported with an MPI backend.
+The first uses the dataflow programming model and writes conventional dataflow programs like with similar state-of-the-art dataflow systems^{1,6,7}.
+The other methodology is to use a BSP programming model supported with an MPI backend.
 Both have a common API abstraction to handle data and design tasks.
-To enable streamlined programming in Twister2, data management APIs, task management APIs, communication APIs and task scheduling APIs are included, providing a unified API collection to handle both dataflow and BSP applications with or without MPI capability.
+To enable streamlined programming in Twister2, data management APIs, task management APIs, communication APIs and task scheduling APIs are included.
+Thus providing a unified API collection to handle both dataflow and BSP applications with or without MPI capability.
 The objective of our research is to undergo a deeper analysis of scaling SVM algorithms in a broader application development paradigm.

-This paper will focus on analysing major aspects in designing efficient applications for multi-discipline programming development associated with HPC and dataflow communities.
-The paper's layout is organized as follows: Section 2 will analyse work related to this field.
+This paper focuses on analysing major aspects in designing efficient distributed SVM implementation for multi-discipline programming development associated with HPC and dataflow communities.
+The paper's layout is organized as follows: Section 2 will analyse the work related to this field.
 Section 3 reveals the methodology adopted for the research.
-This includes a discussion on both HPC and dataflow model-oriented SVM algorithm design.
-In Section 4, the experiment configurations and details are explained.
-Section 5 relates the results obtained in the experiments, and in Section 6, the conclusions of our research will be discussed.
+This includes a discussion on both HPC and dataflow model-oriented distributed SVM implementation.
+In section 4, the experiment configurations and details are explained.
+Section 5 relates the results obtained in the experiments, and in section 6, the conclusions of our research is discussed.